Our 2025 holiday handbell performances

 Watch our demonstration video below, or find the music for Sussex Carol on the Choraegus website!

-In the United States, we usually sing O Little Town of Bethlehem the ST. LOUIS tune.
+In the United States, we usually sing O Little Town of Bethlehem to the ST. LOUIS tune.
 However, in the United Kingdom and other countries, the FOREST GREEN tune is used.
 Our arrangement uses the FOREST GREEN tune, and is Level 2+.
 Many other hymns now use the same tune, so this is a versatile carol that you could also play at other times in the church year.

 Watch our demonstration video below, or click here to find the O Little Town of Bethlehem on the Choraegus website!